Today we are heading off to Serifos. However the ferry leaves in the later afternoon which gives us time to see a bit more of Kythnos Chora.

-Today we leave for Serifos but the ferry isn’t until late afternoon.
 Once we pack we go and pay for our stay with Katerina who orders a taxi to pick us up ate 5.00pm.
+I must say that Filoxenia lives up to its reviews and I would highly recommend this as a place to stay if you ever head over to Kythnos.

 We have another hour before we need to go down to the port and we spend this sitting on the balcony of our room at Filoxenia.
-We watched the light scattered clouds move across the landscape until time to go down.
+We watched the light scattered clouds move across the landscape until it was time to go.

 Katerina is there to see us off in the taxi.
 We had a wonderful stay at Filoxenia and it is definitely somewhere we highly recommend for location, high quality accommodation and the most excellent hospitality.